 Best of the WeminucheNovember 8, 2016

-- Group camping and cooking equipment (tents, stoves, etc.)
+- All group camping and cooking equipment (tents, stoves, fuel etc.)

 Alpine Lakes Traverse Trekking Itinerary